 Protect the Cables From UV Radiation

 Never put the fiber in any situation without protecting it from ultraviolet (UV) radiation.
 Protection is required even inside establishments as long as the fiber will be subject to UV from lighting, windows, or anything that emits UV.
 UV rays will destroy the fiber and gravely affect its lifespan.

 Never ever bend the fiber at hard right angles.
 It is not advised that you bend the fiber at more than 8x its diameter.
 Of course, it is possible for the fiber to be bent at very sharp angles but doing this will end up with a “lighting hot spot” and this will negatively affect the distance the fiber can illuminate.

 Proximity of Illumination

 High quality fiber optic cable can illuminate up to 263′.
-But, for a cable to illuminate 263′, several factors should be taken into consideration.
-Both the fiber and illuminator have important roles to play.
+However, for a cable to illuminate 263′, a number of factors should be considered.
+Both the fiber and illuminator have crucial roles to play.